 Cut the Cord

-The trend toward cord-cutting has long been well documented, and plenty of people continue to forgo cable every year.
-It’s easy to see why.
-Cord cutters can save a lot of money and are able to find other ways to watch movies or TV.
+The trend toward cord-cutting has long been well documented, and people continue to forgo cable every year.
+Cord cutters can potentially save money and can find other ways to watch movies or TV.

 Purge Your Inbox of Temptation

 If the search through your payment history reveals a pattern of unnecessary purchases, consider unsubscribing from tempting email lists.
 When your inbox is a daily barrage of offers, deals and too-good-to-be-true discounts, your shopping demons become more powerful and harder to resist.

 If you have a good payment history along with other important factors, a call to customer service with a request for a lower rate just might get you one, particularly when that request comes with a legitimate claim of financial hardship.

 Consider a Personal Loan

 If you have debt you’re looking to pay off, consider consolidating your debt with a personal loan.
 You will have the chance to receive fixed interest rates and one set regular monthly payment that never changes.
 You might be able to save money on interest, and with a set repayment period, you’ll know when your debt will be paid off.